electron/electron/docs/tutorial/introduction.md

   and is organized.
 - **Contributing to Electron**: Compiling Electron and making contributions can be daunting.
   We try to make it easier in this section.

-## Running examples with Electron Fiddle

-[Electron Fiddle][fiddle] is a sandbox app written with Electron and supported by Electron's maintainers.
-We highly recommend installing it as a learning tool to experiment with Electron's APIs or to prototype features during development.

-Fiddle also integrates nicely with our documentation.
-When browsing through examples in our tutorials, you'll frequently see an "Open in Electron Fiddle" button underneath a code block.
-If you have Fiddle installed, this button will open a `fiddle.electronjs.org` link that will automatically load the example into Fiddle, no copy-pasting required.

 ## Getting help